• Skip to primary navigation

 Chicken Thighs

-bowl of chicken and dumplings with spoon
+A bowl of chicken and dumplings in front of an Instant Pot.

 1-2 pounds Boneless Chicken Thighs (seasoned or in sauce/marinade)